jschmidt92/ArmaDragonflyClient/docs/generic/set.md

 ## Description

-Set value of stored key from DB.
+Set the value of stored `key` from DragonflyDB.

 ## Usage